 |What if I want a proper workout?||Follow a training schedule to increase your pace and distance gradually.|

 |Can I take it to another level?||There are hundreds of running clubs up and down the country with professional coaches to guide you.|

-|Is there a disability option?||If you're a disabled athlete or looking to be a guide for runners, give the Parasports website a try.|
+|Is there a disability option?||If you're a disabled athlete or looking to be a guide for runners, give Parasports a try.|

-|Is there a family option?||Many charities organise Fun Runs-which are often fancy dress!
+|Is there a family option?||Many charities organise Fun Runs, which are often fancy dress!
 Sign up for and get the kids involved.|

-Running is free, you can do it anywhere, and it burns more calories than any other mainstream exercise.
+Running is free, you can do it anywhere, and it burns more calories than many mainstream exercise activities.
 You can do it as little or as often as you like and fit it around your busy schedule.

 You could also find your local athletics club on the British Athletics website - there are more than 1,400 throughout the country.